hsloot/rmo/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: You found encountered an error or unexpeckted behaviour?
+about: You encountered an error or unexpected behaviour?
 Great!
 Create a report to help us improve :-)
 title: ''
 labels: ''
 assignees: ''